Force-feeding: United Kingdom

 The tube filled up all my breathing space, I couldn't breathe.
 The young man began pouring in the liquid food.

 I heard the noises I was making of choking and suffocation – uncouth noises human beings are not intended to make and which might be made by a vivisected dog.
 Still he kept on pouring.

 In 1914, Frances Parker, another Scottish suffragette, was being force-fed by the rectum (a nutrient enema, a standard procedure before the invention of intravenous therapy) and once by the vagina in the Perth prison:

 Djuna Barnes, an American journalist, agreed to submit to force-feeding for a 1914 New York World magazine article.
 Barnes wrote, "If I, play acting, felt my being burning with revolt at this brutal usurpation of my own functions, how they who actually suffered the ordeal in its acutest horror must have flamed at the violation of the sanctuaries of their spirits."
 She concluded, "I had shared the greatest experience of the bravest of my sex."

-The United Kingdom also used forcible feeding techniques against Irish Republicans during their struggle for independence.
-In 1917, Irish prisoner Thomas Ashe died as a result of complications from such a feeding while incarcerated at Dublin's Mountjoy Jail.
-The outrage of Ashe's death from the Irish public was so great that force feeding has never been used in Ireland since.
+British prison authorities force-fed Irish republican prisoners during the Irish revolutionary period and the Troubles.
+In 1917, Irish Republican Brotherhood leader Thomas Ashe died as a result of complications from force-feeding while incarcerated at Dublin's Mountjoy Jail.
+In 1973 four Irish Republican prisoners were force fed over a 200-day period.
+Gerry Kelly, Hugh Feeney, Dolours Price and Marian Price were force-fed while on hunger strike in separate British prisons.
+In 1974, Provisional Irish Republican Army members Michael Gaughan and Frank Stagg were force-fed while on hunger strike.
+Gaughan was subjected to 17 force-feedings during a hunger strike in HM Prison Wakefield.
+The force-feeding procedure was described: "Six to eight guards would restrain the prisoner and drag him or her by the hair to the top of the bed, where they would stretch the prisoner’s neck over the metal rail, force a block between his or her teeth and then pass a feeding tube, which extended down the throat, through a hole in the block."
+In 1974, Stagg was force-fed for 68 days and survived but died on another hunger strike in 1976.